 How accurate and repeatable is our assay for malt?

-Introducing the new SIRIUS platform.
+Introducing the new SIRIUS platform

-When we talk about malt it is important to mention the organizations that oversee the certified quality methods.
+It is important to mention the organizations that oversee the certified quality methods.
 These methods are considered the standards that most malthouses and customers use and request.

 EBC, the European Brewery Convention, and ASBC, the American Society of Brewing Chemists, are the organizations that set the industry standards for quality check methods.
 They also describe and set the repeatability and reproducibility criteria.
 At GlycoSpot, we always reference the results of our method with the ones obtained using EBC analytical methods.